mulesoft-assets/template-sfdc2sfdc-opportunity-broadcast/README.md

-# Mule Kick: SFDC to SFDC Account One Way Sync
+# Mule Kick: SFDC to SFDC Opportunity One Way Sync

 + [Use Case](#usecase)
 + [Run it!](#runit)